dltxio/nestjs-template/README.md

 > yarn lint

 ### Running the app
 An .env file needs to be placed at the root for the app to work.
-Copy/swap the sibling _env.development_ file.
+Copy/swap the sibling _.env.development_ file.
 Use:
 > cp .env.development .env

 To run the (NestJS) API: